-Any unscheduled return visits to the study center/Principal Investigator for non-standard of care evaluation for ongoing Achilles-related issues will be documented.
+Any unscheduled return visits to the study center/Principal Investigator for non-standard of care evaluation for ongoing shoulder-related issues will be documented on a CRF.
+The reason for the visit and visit outcome will be documented.
+If an MRI, ASES survey, or Constant-Murley survey is completed, these assessments should also be documented on the appropriate CRFs.
 Visits required by the protocol or visits for routine post-operative follow-up are not considered unscheduled and do not need to be reported as an unscheduled visit.

-7.9 REVISION/ADDITIONAL ACHILLES SURGERY
+7.9 REVISION/ADDITIONAL SHOULDER SURGERY

-If the subject has additional or revision Achilles surgery on the index Achilles at any time during the follow-up period, the clinical site should make every effort to collect the procedure/operative notes for the procedure and complete the Revision/Additional Achilles Surgery.
+If the subject has additional or revision shoulder surgery on the index shoulder at any time during the follow-up period, the clinical site should make every effort to collect the procedure/operative notes for the procedure and complete the Revision/Additional Shoulder Surgery CRF.
+One (1) Revision/Additional Shoulder Surgery CRF should be completed for all surgeries performed on a single date.
+If a subject has multiple surgeries on the index shoulder on different dates, the Revision/Additional Shoulder Surgery CRF should be completed for each surgery date.